kvendrik/mdown-to-book/readme.md

 |contents-table|String|Text to use as title for the table of contents|
 |footer|String|The footer text to appear on the bottom of every page|
 |buttons|Object|Accepts a `next` and a `previous` option that each take a string to use as text on the navigation buttons|

+### Images
+In your markdown you can reference images by using `img/<image filename>`.
+Then after you parsed your book you can place the images in `<path to your markdown files>/book-output/book/img/`